YashChavanWeb/Terraform-Full-Course-Aws/lessons/day21/Notes.md

         Resource = "${aws_s3_bucket.config_bucket.arn}/*"
         Condition = {
           StringEquals = {

-            # Ensures that objects uploaded by AWS Config must have the "bucket-owner-full-control" ACL.
             "s3:x-amz-acl" = "bucket-owner-full-control"
           }
         }
       },
       {
-        # Denies all actions on the bucket if the request is not made over a secure (HTTPS) connection.

         Sid       = "DenyInsecureTransport"
         Effect    = "Deny"
         Principal = "*"